YimMenu/YimMenu/README.md

 ## Contributing

-You're free to contribute to YimMenu as long as the feature are useful, non-toxic and do not contain anything money related that might get the menu targetted by Take2.
+You're free to contribute to SechsMenu as long as the feature are useful, and do not contain anything money related that might get the menu targetted by Take2.

 Make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.